People think I'm gay... but I'm not

 Dear "MO" is me,

 As you've experienced, if you don't conform to a traditional male gender role, some people may label you as homosexual, "metrosexual," "girly," or simply just less of a man.
-The irony is that there is no one size fits all representation of masculinity.
+The irony is that there is no one-size-fits-all representation of masculinity.
 Gay men may like sports and cars, too, and it has nothing to do with who they're sexually attracted to.
-"Feminine" characteristics such as caring for others, expressing emotion, and getting enjoyment out of the arts, theater, and fashion have nothing to do with anatomy but are still widely seen to be emasculate and unacceptable in males.
-To be fully accepted by others (at work, in relationships, etc.) men and women may feel pressure to adhere to their respective gender role rather than finding their own unique placement on the spectrum of gender identity.
+"Feminine" characteristics such as caring for others, expressing emotion, and getting enjoyment out of the arts, theater, and fashion have nothing to do with anatomy, but are still widely seen to be emasculating and unacceptable in males.
+To be fully accepted by others (at work, in relationships, etc.), men and women may feel pressure to adhere to their respective gender role rather than finding their own unique placement on the spectrum of gender identity.
 But why is that?

 One way to do this is to surround yourself with people who don't make snap judgments on your sexuality based on surface traits like your affinity for the arts.
 It may take time and a little extra effort but first ask yourself a few questions: Do you find this judgment to be more prevalent within certain groups of people?
 Could you try to shift your social circle to include people who may be less likely to assume your sexuality before getting to know you?
-Perhaps you could explore clubs, organizations, or common interest groups that would allow you to not only pursue your hobbies like theatre and decorating but also give you the chance to meet women in a more personal setting.
-This may help them get to know you and either avoid or get beyond any initial assumptions they may have about your sexual orientation.
-Columbia students may want to check out the on-campus organizations listed on the Student Affairs website.
+Perhaps you could explore clubs, organizations, or common interest groups that would allow you to not only pursue your hobbies like theatre and decorating.
+This might also give you the chance to meet women in a more personal setting.
+Doing so may give them get to know you and either avoid or get beyond any initial assumptions they may have about your sexual orientation.